ericvera/vue-bare-composables/README.md

 // When submitting, string values will be automatically trimmed except for excluded fields const onSubmit = handleSubmit(async (data) => {
   // data.name and data.email will be trimmed, but data.password won't
-  console.log(data)
+  // The form's internal state will also be updated with the trimmed values console.log(data)
 })
 ```

 > **Note**: The `trimStringExclude` option is only available when `trimStrings` is set to `true`.
 TypeScript will enforce this constraint at compile time.
+>
+> When string trimming is enabled, the form's internal state will be automatically updated with the trimmed values after a successful submission.
+This ensures that the form's state always matches what was actually submitted.

 ### useFixToVisualViewport (Visual Viewport Fixed Positioning)